apache/echarts-handbook/contents/en/basics/import.md

   TooltipComponent,
   GridComponent
 } from 'echarts/components';
+// Features like Universal Transition and Label Layout import { LabelLayout, UniversalTransition } from 'echarts/features';
 // Import the Canvas renderer, note that introducing the CanvasRenderer or SVGRenderer is a required step import { CanvasRenderer } from 'echarts/renderers';